Amit-45/myconnectglo/README.md

-# My Connet Using Java

-My Connect Glo is a web application developed using Java servlet technology.
+# My Connect Blog  using Java

-It provides a platform for users to create, share, and discuss various topics.
-The project incorporates Java servlets, JDBC for database connectivity, JSP for dynamic web content, and HTML/CSS with Bootstrap for the frontend.
+Java Blog Wesite: A dynamic web application leveraging Java servlets, JDBC, JSP, and HTML/CSS with Bootstrap.
+Enables users to create, share, and engage in discussions on diverse topics with a robust and intuitive interface.

 ## Features